Mazda Familia: Fourth generation (FA4; 1977)

 In South Africa, the five-door-only 323 proved an immediate success.
 The 1.3 was gradually replaced by the larger 1.4 from July 1978, while a Special and a CS model were added at the low and high ends of the lineup respectively, complementing the existing De Luxe models.
 Well-equipped versions of the 1978 facelift model were sold as the "323 GLC" in South Africa.
 A 1600-cc model was also available in South Africa – however this model did not have a Mazda engine, unlike the rest of the range.
-To satisfy that country's local content regulations, a locally built Mitsubishi Saturn 1.6-liter unit was used.
+To satisfy that country's local content regulations, a locally built Mitsubishi Saturn 1.6-litre unit was used.
 This produces 77 PS and was the most powerful engine to be installed in the FA-series Familia/323.
 It arrived in early 1979, but period testers felt that the less-revvy 1.6 provided very little that the 1.4 did not offer, and could not be considered to be worth the price.
 Fuel consumption dropped, while top speed of 148 km/h was only marginally higher than the 145 km/h of the smaller version.
 Sigma also fielded a rotary-engined 323 in the South African national rally championship.